joeynimu/talkbox/README.md

 This is a voice-to-speech prototype using [Microsoft's speech-to-text service][https://azure.microsoft.com/en-gb/services/cognitive-services/speech-to-text/#overview]

+## Tech Stack used

+- React/Nextjs for the UI layer and API routes
+- Tailwindcss for styling
+- Azure Speech Congnitive Service for the speech-to-text functionality

 ## Getting started

 Start by cloning the repo by running `git clone https://github.com/joeynimu/talkbox.git`.
 After cloning ensure you have checkout to the specific repo's directory.